Program of Study in Intellectual Property and Technology Law

 The MS in Patent Law additionally hosts a regular Friday Lunch-and-Learn seminar series on home football weekends in the fall semester, and on every weekend in the spring semester.
 Guest speakers at these seminars have included the lead IP litigator at GE, a patent prosecution attorney at Eli Lilly, and practicing lawyers and patent agents from both general practice firms and IP boutiques across the country.
 These seminars are also open to Law School students.

-For more information about this Program of Study in Intellectual Property and Technology Law, please contact Professor Mark P. McKenna.
+For more information about this Program of Study in Intellectual Property and Technology Law, please contact Associate Dean Mark P. McKenna.